 If you’ve ever dealt with bacterial vaginosis symptoms in the past, you’re far from alone.
-Research shows that about 1 in every 5 women will experience this type of infection by the time they’ve reached their mid-forties.
+Research shows that about one in every five women will experience this type of infection by the time she reaches her mid-40.

-According to a study called the National Health and Nutrition Examination Survey (NHANES), an estimated 21.2 million women between the ages of 15–49 years old living in the U.S, tested positive for bacterial vaginosis infection at one point during the three-year period of the study.
-That’s almost 30 percent of the total female American population in this age group, (1) A high percentage of women who tested positive for vaginosis didn’t notice any symptoms or signs at all.
+According to a study called the National Health and Nutrition Examination Survey (NHANES), an estimated 21.2 million women between the ages of 15–49 years old living in the U.S. tested positive for bacterial vaginosis infection at one point during the three-year period of the study.
+That’s almost 30 percent of the total female American population in this age group.
+(1) A high percentage of women who tested positive for vaginosis didn’t notice any bacterial vaginosis symptoms or signs at all.
 But, others dealt with vaginosis symptoms like unusual discharge, burning or painful sensations, and vaginal odor.

 Why is bacterial vaginosis (also called BV) so common?
 Risk factors for vaginal infections include sexual activity (especially with multiple partners), pregnancy, and being more susceptible to all sorts of infections or viruses due to living an unhealthy lifestyle that impairs immune function.